polkascan/py-substrate-interface/docs/usage/query-storage.md

 In Substrate, any pallet can introduce new storage items that will become part of the blockchain state.
 These storage items can be simple single values, or more complex storage maps.

-The runtime exposes several storage functions to query those storage items and are provided in the metadata (see `substrate.get_metadata_storage_function()`).
+The runtime exposes several storage functions to query those storage items and are provided in the metadata.
+See the [metadata documentation](https://polkascan.github.io/py-substrate-metadata-docs/) for more information of available storage functions for several Substrate runtimes.

 ## Example